ensarkovankaya/go-notification-app/README.md

 cd go-notification-app
 ```

-2. Copy the `.example-env` file to `.env` and set the environment variables:
+2. Copy the `.example-env` file to `.env` and modify the environment variables if needed:

 ```bash
 cp .example-env .env
 ```

-3. Get a new webhook URL from webhook.site:
+3. Retrieve a webhook URL from webhook.site:

-To simulate third-party SMS provider, the application uses webhook.site as a provider.
+To simulate third-party SMS provider, the application uses webhook.site as a mock provider.
 You can find the documentation of
 webhook.site in the `docs/webhook.yaml` file.

 Before running the application, get a new webhook URL from webhook.site (e.g.,